Radiart was another prominent company in

 None of the contacts required cleaning - full wave operation was obtained immediately.

 240V 15W lamp testing the Vipower.
-No Jones plug available, so wires poked into the socket.
+No Jones plug available at the time, so wires were poked into the socket.

 With 6V input, output was just over 240V into a 15W light bulb (60mA).
 Input current was about 4A.
 It must be emphasised that the input current was monitored during the test in case the timing capacitor or electrolytics started to break down.
 As it happened, they didn't, but having said that, if this power supply gets put into service, the secondary timing capacitor would need to be replaced, and the electrolytics carefully tested or replaced.
 If the secondary timing capacitor breaks down, the series damping resistor will more than likely burn up and the power supply will operate only with the primary capacitance.
 This is insufficient on its own, and vibrator life would be made short.